AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.2-release-activity/22-2-release-overview.md

    <td> <p><strong>Release dates and environments</strong> </p> </td>
   </tr>
   <tr data-mc-conditions="">
-   <td> <p><a href="../../../product-announcements/product-releases/22.2-release-activity/22-2-mobile-enhancements.md#drawings" class="MCXref xref" xrefformat="{para}">Drawings and comments on proof documents in the mobile app</a> <span style="color: #ff0000; font-weight: bold;">Coming soon!</span></p> <p>The Adobe Workfront mobile app now allows you to add drawings and comments on proof documents.
+   <td> <p><a href="../../../product-announcements/product-releases/22.2-release-activity/22-2-mobile-enhancements.md#drawings" class="MCXref xref" xrefformat="{para}">Drawings and comments on proof documents in the mobile app</a></p> <p>The Adobe Workfront mobile app now allows you to add drawings and comments on proof documents.
 A new toolbar on the proof contains drawing tools for shapes.
 You can choose settings such as color and line thickness for each shape.
 Drawing a shape on the proof connects your comment to that area of the proof document.</p> <p>You can also reply to comments that others have made on the proof.</p> </td>
    <td><strong>Available on these dates:</strong>
     <ul>
      <li> <p>Preview release:&nbsp;N/A<br></p> </li>